Get A Freelance Visa Dubai

 For thousands of people it’s a long-held dream – throw off the shackles of your nine-to-five and become your own boss as a freelancer.
-With the UAE’s work environment changing, more and more people are attracted to working for themselves.
-Now that freelance visas in Dubai are more accessible and affordable, this dream could soon become a reality for many entrepreneurs.
-Quoting a report from Algorithm Research, Dubai remains the focal point of freelancing in the UAE, hosting more than 65% of freelancers in the region.
+With the UAE’s work environment changing, more people are attracted to working for themselves.
+Now that a freelance permit in Dubai and Abu Dhabi is more accessible and affordable, this dream could soon become a reality for many entrepreneurs.
+Quoting a report from Algorithm Research, Dubai remains the focal point for freelancers in the UAE, hosting more than 65% of freelancers in the region.

 Most freelancers work in the fields of graphic design, social media, health and fitness, architecture, websites and software development.
 Men represent 62% and women account for 38% of the UAE’s freelance workforce.
 The majority of freelancers are aged between 21 and 30 years old.

 You might have seen online advertisements from certain companies offering a “freelancer visa” or opportunities to make “easy money” without leaving your home.
-These companies promote easy freelancer Visa packages on company websites, social media platforms and target aspiring freelancers.
+If it sounds too good to be true, it often is.
+These companies promote easy freelancer visa packages on company websites and social media platforms which target aspiring freelancers.

-Be cautious when considering freelancing opportunities online or offline.
-Avoid becoming a victim of freelancer scams and watch out for these warning signs:
+Be cautious when considering these opportunities online or offline.
+Avoid becoming a victim of freelance visa scams in Dubai and watch out for these warning signs:

 - Visa shops promising work or permanent residency in the UAE in exchange for a payment.
 This is not legal.

 - Operators who encourage you to lie, omit or fabricate information in your application.